Savings bonds for kidsSavings bonds for kids

 However, giving a Savings Bond as a gift is a difficult process.

-You, the baby’s parent, and the baby will all need to have a TreasuryDirect account, and you’ll need to provide the baby’s full legal name and social security number.
+You, the baby’s parent, and the baby will all need to have a TreasuryDirect account.
+You’ll also need to provide the baby’s full legal name and social security number.

 However, giving a Savings Bond as a gift is a difficult process.